Saad el-Shazly: UN Mission in Congo

 In 1960 (during the unity with Syria), President Gamal Abdel Nasser sent a parachute battalion as part of the United Nations forces to Congo, led by Colonel el Shazly, at the request of Prime Minister Lumumba and in coordination with the United Nations Secretary-General Dag Hammarskjöld, to maintain security and law and with the aim of preventing Belgium from returning to occupy his country, which became independent on 30 June 1960.

 The Arab Parachute battalion was made up of 5 companies (4 companies from Egypt and one from Syria), which got the name 'the Arab battalion in the Congo'.
 The battalion was stationed in the far north, more than 1,200 kilometers from the capital.
 It was the first Arab force sent to carry out foreign missions under the leadership of the United Nations.

 Events developed and General Staff chief Mobutu Sese Seko led a military coup that controlled the country.
 Lumumba managed to escape, but he was arrested and killed in January 1961.

 Gamal Abdel Nasser then sent a military committee headed by Brigadier Ahmed Ismail Ali to Congo to study what Egypt could offer to advance the Congolese army, but the situation had changed.
 The new government was eradicating hostility from Gamal Abdel Nasser and demanding the return of the Arab forces.
 During that period, the dispute occurred between Colonel Shazly and Colonel Ahmed Ismail Ali.

-After the killing of Lumumba, Shazly felt in danger and decided unilaterally to leak his soldiers from their positions.
+After the killing of Lumumba, Shazly felt in danger and decided unilaterally to exit his soldiers from their positions.
 He also secured the smuggling of Lumumba's sons to Egypt before the Egyptian battalion withdrew.